-Bold walls make a strong statement, so it's important that your choice is not harsh, overly intense or bright.
-If you don’t want to go all out with walls painted in... strong color, use touches of a dark color as accents throughout your bedroom.
+Bold walls make a strong statement, so it's important that your choice is not harsh, overly intense, or bright.
+If you don’t want to go all out and paint the walls, use touches of a dark... color as accents throughout your bedroom.

 Statement Light Fixtures

 If your ceiling sports nothing fancier than a light bulb covered by a glass bowl fixture, it’s time to upgrade.
-Contemporary style calls for a statement light fixture – a strong touch that is enough to liven up an otherwise quiet bedroom.
+Contemporary style calls for a statement light fixture.
+It's a strong touch that is enough to liven up an otherwise quiet bedroom.